Feuerlabs/exometer/doc/exometer_slot_slide.md

-All samples received during the current slot are processed by an low-cost MFA that updates the current slot state.
-When the current slot ends, another MFA is used to transform the current slot state to a value that is stored in the histogram.
+All samples received during the current slot are processed by a low-cost fun that updates the current slot state.
+When the current slot ends, another fun is used to transform the current slot state to a value that is stored in the histogram.

-If a simple average is to be calculated for all samples received, the sample-processing MFA will add to the sum of the received samples, and increment sample counter.
+If a simple average is to be calculated for all samples received, the sample-processing fun will add to the sum of the received samples, and increment sample counter.
 When the current slot expires, the result of SampleSum / SampleCount is stored in the slot.